balqui/pytokr/README.md

 ## (Un)Deprecations

 The import of `item` and `items` has gone through several deprecation and undeprecation stages.
-Please try to upgrade to the most advanced version and check the descriptions above.
+They are currently undeprecated and usable with normality.
+Please try to upgrade to the most advanced version of `pytokr` and check the descriptions above.

 The function `make_tokr` from earlier versions stays deprecated.
 If employed on version 1.0 it will still work